 A: The weigh-in

-Not only will the doctor see where Baby ranks on the scale, they’ll also measure his length and head circumference.
+Not only will the doctor see where Baby ranks on the scale, they’ll also measure their length and head circumference.
 These numbers will be added to Baby’s growth chart.
-They’ll also be compared to other children in Baby‘s age group, but don’t worry about where he falls on that scale – as long as Baby is growing at a healthy rate, which your doctor will be able to tell you, his growth compared to the growth of other children doesn’t matter much.
+They’ll also be compared to other children in Baby‘s age group, but don’t worry about where they fall on that scale – as long as Baby is growing at a healthy rate, which your doctor will be able to tell you, their growth compared to the growth of other children doesn’t matter much.

 B: The physical

 The doctor will leave no stone unturned when it comes to making sure that Baby is in sound physical health.
-Common ways to evaluate his health include using a stethoscope to check in on his heart rhythm and lungs, testing his reflexes and muscle tone, inspecting his eyes for blocked tear ducts or discharge, and pressing gently on his abdomen to check for any hernias or enlarged organs.
-They’ll also probably check Baby‘s mouth for signs of thrush, check out his head for flat spots and the make sure everything is on track with his soft spots, and look at his hip joints to make sure everything is on track.
+Common ways to evaluate their health include using a stethoscope to check in on their heart rhythm and lungs, testing their reflexes and muscle tone, inspecting their eyes for blocked tear ducts or discharge, and pressing gently on their abdomen to check for any hernias or enlarged organs.
+They’ll also probably check Baby‘s mouth for signs of thrush, check out their head for flat spots and the make sure everything is on track with their soft spots, and look at their hip joints to make sure everything is on track.

 C: The Q&A

 This is a chance for you and your doctor to touch base on Baby’s everyday behavior and address any lingering concerns.
 It’s very likely that your doctor will ask about Baby’s sleep cycles, digestion, and response to audible or visible stimuli, among other things.
-In the days leading up to the appointment, it’s a good idea to make a note of how often and for how long Baby is eating, how long he sleeps, how many wet and dirty diapers he has every day, and how much time he is spending on his tummy.
+In the days leading up to the appointment, it’s a good idea to make a note of how often and for how long Baby is eating, how long they sleep, how many wet and dirty diapers they have every day, and how much time they are spending on their tummy.
 If Baby has been suffering from any physical ailments such as diaper rash or reflux, now is the perfect time to bring it up.
-And if he is breastfed, if you haven’t discussed it yet, now is a good time to ask the doctor whether Baby should be taking vitamin D supplements.
+And if they are breastfed, if you haven’t discussed it yet, now is a good time to ask the doctor whether Baby should be taking vitamin D supplements.